1. UTM Tags: What They Are and How They Help Track and Measure Marketing Campaigns

 • Justify budget allocation

-Therefore, without UTM tags, much of your traffic appears in aggregated reports, making it difficult to identify what truly drives results.
+All your campaign-initiated website traffic and engagements will get lost in general traffic, making it difficult to identify what truly drives results.

 Pre-Launch Tool